Luke Shaw & Reece James injured in first half as Man Utd & Chelsea both suffer injury blows

 Following a collision with Jack Grealish, James hit the deck on a couple of occasions before eventually making way with an ankle issue.

-His place was taken by Thiago Silva, with Cesar Azpilicueta moved out of a centre-half berth and into a role on the flanks.
+His place was taken by Thiago Silva, with Cesar Azpilicueta moved out of a centre-half berth and into a role on the flank.